shouya/thinking-dumps/lazy/README.md

 ((λ (a b) (+ a b)) 1 2)
 ```

-Because loli use curry functions, applying multiple values is also
+Because Loli uses curry functions, applying multiple values is also
 just a syntatic sugar.

 ```racket